ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 ## General structure

-An ss3sim simulation requires three types of input: (1) a base model of the underlying truth (an SS3 OM), (2) a base model of how you will assess that truth (an SS3 EM), (3) and a set of case files describing deviations from these base models. ss3sim works by converting case file arguments (e.g. a given natural mortality trajectory) into manipulations of SS3 configuration files, running the OM, sampling pseudo data, and running the EM (Figure 1).
+An ss3sim simulation requires three types of input: (1) a base model of the underlying truth (an SS3 OM), (2) a base model of how to assess that truth (an SS3 EM), (3) and a set of case files describing deviations from these base models. ss3sim works by converting case file arguments (e.g. a given natural mortality trajectory) into manipulations of SS3 configuration files, running the OM, sampling pseudo data, and running the EM, and storing the output (Figure 1).

 RE-WORK THIS:

 ## Low-level generic ss3sim functions

 See Table 1 for a description of the main functions.
 We show how the functions fit into the general structure of a stock assessment simulation in Figure 1. ss3sim functions are divided into three types of functions:

 1. Functions that manipulate SS configuration files.
 These manipulations generate an underlying "truth" (OM) and control our assessment of those models (EM).

 2. Functions that conduct simulations.
 These functions generate a folder structure, call manipulation functions, run `SS3` as needed, and save the output.

 3. Functions for analyzing and plotting simulation output.

 ## High-level tailored ss3sim functions

 - `run_ss3sim` also see `run_fish600` for an example custom wrapper function for a specific set of projects
 - because it relies on manipulation of these configuration files, it's important the config files match a specific format
 - general framework, because you start with your own OM and EM, and a wide variety of questions are then available through manipulations of ..., ...

 # An example simulation with ss3sim